dotnet/runtime/docs/design/specs/Memory-model.md

         // accessing members of the local object is safe because
         // - reads cannot be introduced, thus localObj cannot be re-read and become null
         // - publishing assignment to obj will not become visible earlier than write operations in the MyClass constructor
-        // - indirect accesses via an instance are dependent reads, thus we will see results of constructor's writes System.Console.WriteLine(localObj.ToString());
+        // - indirect accesses via an instance are data-dependent reads, thus we will see results of constructor's writes System.Console.WriteLine(localObj.ToString());
     }
 }